-At As Good As Grass, we don’t install structural padel frames or glass walls – but we do specialise in the part that determines how a court actually performs: the sports base, shock pad and padel astro turf system.
-This guide breaks down the full cost of a padel court in the UK and shows what pushes prices up or down.
+At As Good As Grass, we do not install the steel structure or glass walls.
+We specialise in the part that directly affects how the court performs underfoot and under play: the sports base, drainage, shock pad and padel turf system.
+This guide breaks down the real UK cost of building a padel court and shows what tends to push the budget up or down.

 Jump to: